mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 Right.
 I made one video and another video and another video.
 Right.
 And then you look back and it's like it's two years later.
 It's probably another overnight success, right?
-You're not waking up, you know, watching one YouTube video, writing your first website, and then the next day you are, you know, you accomplished your dream, but if you, every day, you know, work on that, I think.
+You're not waking up, you know, watching one YouTube video, writing your first website, and then the next day you have accomplished your dream, but if you, every day, you know, work on that, I think.
 Yeah.
-And don't let you know whatever happens right now.
-Define you.
+And don't let yourself whatever happens right now define you.
 I think we are giving too much, much, too much weight to what's in the now.
 Right.
 Which is important on one hand.
 But.
 You know it.
 Yeah.
 It, it, it becomes less and less important over the years.
 So I totally agree.